Comparison 11 min read

 Our Recommendation by Agency Stage

-For agencies in the build phase — fewer than ten creator accounts, building your data infrastructure, not yet sure what your analytics needs will look like at scale — OFAPI’s credit model is the right starting point.
-You can integrate quickly, pay for what you use, and scale up or add providers as your needs clarify.
+Build phase (under ten creator accounts): OFAPI’s credit model is the right starting point.
+Integrate quickly, pay for what you use, scale up or add providers as your needs clarify.

-For agencies at twenty-plus creator accounts with a clear automation strategy that requires deep platform coverage, oFANS’ endpoint breadth and uptime guarantees justify the subscription commitment.
+Established operations (20+ creator accounts) with a clear automation strategy requiring deep platform coverage: oFANS’ endpoint breadth and uptime guarantees justify the subscription commitment.

-Most agencies will start with OFAPI and add breadth as needed.
-That was our path, and we have not found a use case that required us to leave it.
+Most agencies start with OFAPI and add breadth as needed.
+That was our path.
+We have not found a use case that required us to leave it.

-The decision is less binary than the comparison format implies.
-These providers are not mutually exclusive, and the marginal cost of running a second API integration is low once you have built the first one.
+These providers are not mutually exclusive.
+The marginal cost of running a second API integration is low once you have built the first one.
 Start with the provider that matches your current complexity, instrument your usage to understand what you are actually calling, and expand from there.

 See OFAPI pricing to get started with the credit model and your $10 welcome bonus, or review the full endpoint catalog in the API documentation.